-A Securitisation Repository (SR) is a legal entity which centrally collects and maintains the records of securitisations, as set out by the Securitisation Regulation.
+A Securitisation Repository (SR) is a legal entity that centrally collects and maintains the records of securitisations.
+Read more on how to apply.

-Firms registered as UK SRs will be included on the Financial Services Register.
+Firms registered as UK SRs are included on the Financial Services Register.

-To be authorised as a UK SR, a firm must meet the conditions set out in article 10 of the onshored Securitisation Regulation.
-Firms should be able to evidence that they have the necessary competence to carry out the collecting and maintaining of securitisation records.
+To be authorised as a UK SR, you must meet the conditions set out in article 10 of the UK Securitisation Regulation.
+You should be able to evidence that you have the necessary competence to carry out the collecting and maintaining of securitisation records.